-To obtain a campus no contact order, individuals may reach out to Campus Safety and Security, Director of Residence Life, or the Title IX Coordinator.
+To obtain a campus no contact order, individuals may reach out to Campus Safety and Security, Director of Residence Life, or the Dean of Students/Title IX Coordinator.
 Each department will work with the individual to assist them in putting in a place a no contact order when appropriate.